 Don’t miss Wakehurst’s own meadows.
 The Coronation Meadow, Bloomers Valley and American Prairie come to life in high summer, with mown paths leading you through wildflowers and grasses that are busy with insects on sunny days.

-Both gardens revel in their autumn colours and Kew’s Treetop Walkway is an obvious vantage point to appreciate the display.
-The lakeside too, is another spot to head for and enjoy serene reflections.
+Both gardens revel in their autumn colours, and Kew’s Treetop Walkway is an obvious vantage point to appreciate the display.
+The lakeside, too, is a beautiful spot – head there and enjoy serene reflections.

-Take time to wander out to the contemplative Japanese Garden complete with traditional gateway, raked gravel, fiery autumn foliage displays and late summer/early autumn Japanese anemones.
+Take time to wander out to the contemplative Japanese Garden, with its traditional gateway, raked gravel, fiery autumn foliage displays and late summer/early autumn Japanese anemones.
 Also at Kew is the Grass Garden – wonderful in low autumn sunlight with a gentle breeze animating the golden flowering stems.

-Glow Wild at Wakehurst.
-Photo credit: © Jim Holden, RBG Kew
+Photo credit: Glow Wild Wakehurst, ©Jim Holden, RBG Kew

 Wakehurst’s Glow Wild is equally magical and boasts the UK’s tallest living Christmas tree.